 HTML5 ads have changed display advertising entirely it has come a long way since the days of flash ads.
 It offers a set of interactive content, that works universally across any platform (website or app) and device (desktop, tablet & smartphone).

 The problem with HTML5 ads is the cost needed to build them.
 It is more expensive to build HTML5 ads and you also need HTML5 developers to build them.
 They are also responsible for ensuring the ad loads correctly on the sites or apps you serve them to.
-It’s a challenge for agencies and advertisers to find reliable vendors, and not every client is willing to pay for expensive HTML5 ads.
+It’s a challenge for agencies and advertisers to find reliable rich media vendors, and not every client is willing to pay for expensive HTML5 mobile or web banners.

-Thankfully, with many free ad builders provided by ad serving platforms, creating HTML5 ads can be simple and cost-effective.
+Thankfully, with many free ad creators and templates provided by ad serving platforms, creating HTML5 ads can be simple and cost-effective.
 You can also access this ad gallery for advance HTML5 ad examples.

-The easiest way to create HTML5 interactive ads is to use an ad builder tool.
-The MobileAds’ ad builder allows you to build HTML5 ads for mobile and desktop – in just minutes.
+The easiest way to create HTML5 interactive ads is to use an ad banner maker.
+The free MobileAds’ ad creator allows you to build HTML5 ads for mobile and desktop – in just minutes.
 It also takes care of every technicality for you, from tracking, analytics, and ad serving – all you need to do is to come up with a good banner design, build the ad and serve/track them.

 The HTML5 Rich Media ad creator (flexi ad creator) is suited for more creative freedom and creating animations using layers.